 – Ditch the jeans.
 I like jeans as much as the next person, and maybe there are occasions where your jeans are the only appropriate thing to wear.
 But if you can’t wear a dress or skirt (or trousers) instead, at least wear your black or gray blazer with jeans.
 (Again, a ponte knit blazer or a sweater blazer is a great way to make a transition.)

 – If you feel weird ditching jeans entirely, wear structured denim pieces instead.
 If you feel too “dressy” not wearing jeans, try adding a chambray or denim fitted top with trousers.
-Alternately, I’ve had fitted denim jackets that I’ve worn to death on top of sheath dresses, such as this one from 9 & Co., available at JC Penney for $50.
+Alternately, I’ve had fitted denim jackets that I’ve worn to death on top of sheath dresses, such as these budget blazers.

 – Wear a watch.
 There are a million little things you can do to seem more professional, but I think adding a watch (even an inexpensive one) is a great outward way of showing you’re responsible.
 As a bonus, it avoids that awkward moment where you need to fumble in your purse for your cell phone if someone asks the time.

-Readers, how do you step up your outfits when you’re hoping for a promotion or raise — particularly in a business casual office?
+Readers, how do you step up your working wardrobe when you’re hoping for a promotion or raise — particularly in a business casual office?